kubesphere/website/content/en/docs/toolbox/auditing-operating.md

   auditing:
     k8sAuditingEnabled: true
 ```

- To stop receive auditing logs from Kubernetes, remove config about auditing webhook backend, then change the value of `k8sAuditingEnabled` to `false`.
+To stop receiving auditing logs from Kubernetes, remove the configuration of auditing webhook backend, then change the value of `k8sAuditingEnabled` to `false`.

 ### Custom auditing log

- KubeSphere Auditing Logs provides a CRD Webhook `kube-auditing-webhook` to custom auditing logs.
+KubeSphere Auditing Log system provides a CRD Webhook `kube-auditing-webhook` to customize auditing logs.

 ```
 apiVersion: auditing.kubesphere.io/v1alpha1